Work

 VR&E provides 5 support-and-services tracks veterans with disabilities may choose:

-Learn more about VR&E eligibility and how to apply.
+To learn more about VR&E eligibility and how to apply, visit the veteran Readiness and employment page

 What are educational programs that may help me get a job?

 The GI Bill is a benefit service members may be eligible for that helps them reach their and their family’s education goals.
 These programs provide financial assistance paying for tuition, job training, or other types of education.
-See more about the GI Bill.
+See more about the GI Bill here.

 Where can I find programs that may be able to help me get a job?